openchatai/widget/README.md

     - The user will be saved in `localStorage` and they won't have to input a `name` and `email` on future visits.
 3. **Programmatically pass user data**: Populate `WidgetConfig.user.data` with a `name` and `email`
     - The session will still be considered `unverified`, because malicious users can still intercept outgoing browser requests and tamper with the user data
+    - If `WidgetConfig.collectUserData` is `true` and `WidgetConfig.user.data.email` was also passed, the `email` will take precedence and `collectUserData` will be ignored.
 4. **Secure authentication**: Get a `token` for your user by letting your backend hit a request to `api.open.cx/widget/authenticate-user` ([API reference](https://docs.open.cx/api-reference/widget/authenticate-contact)) and pass the token in `WidgetConfig.user.token`
     - The session will be `verified`, so your human agents can share private data with the user (in case the session was handed-over to humans)
     - `customData` in the authentication request will be saved, since contacts have no way to tamper with them